emacsmirror/twiki-org/README.md

 License
 -------

-Released under the GPL v2, like Org and the original twiki-outline.
+Released under the GPL v3, like Orgmode.
 Comments, patches and suggestions welcome.
 Share and enjoy!

 Contact
 -------